samuelgozlan/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 ### Marketing Attribution Tracking

 Amplitude tracks marketing attribution by default.
 Once you enable marketing attribution tracking, Amplitude generates `identify` events to assign the campaign value in certain cases.
 This ensures that user properties update and influence future events.
 For more information, see the scenarios outlined below that demonstrate when Amplitude does or doesn't track marketing attribution.
-These examples are illustrative, not exhaustive:

-Amplitude tracks marketing attribution by default.
-Once you enable marketing attribution tracking, Amplitude generates `identify` events to assign the campaign value in certain cases.
-This ensures that user properties update and influence future events.
-For more information, see the scenarios outlined below that demonstrate when Amplitude does or doesn't track marketing attribution.
 These examples are illustrative, not exhaustive.

 Tracking occurs when either of the following applies: